shizejin/lecture-source-py/source/rst/smoothing.rst

         return RT_path

-As above, we'll assume that (Zejin's edits: "the initial Markov state is state :math:`1`" -> "the initial Markov state is state :math:`1`, which means the world is initially in peace.
-It then experiences 3 time periods of war and come back to peace again.
-The history of states is therefore :math:`\{ peace, war, war, war, peace \}`").
+As above, we'll assume that the initial Markov state is state :math:`1`, which means we start from a state of peace.

+The government  then experiences 3 time periods of war and come back to peace again.

+The history of states is therefore :math:`\{ peace, war, war, war, peace \}`.

-In addition, to simplify our example, we'll set the government's initial asset level to (Zejin's edits (to avoid RT being equal to 0): ":math:`0`, so that :math:`b_1 = 0`" -> ":math:`1`, so that :math:`b_1 = 1`").
+In addition, as indicated above, to simplify our example, we'll set the government's initial asset level to :math:`1`, so that :math:`b_1 = 1`.

-Here's our code to compute a quantitative example with (Zejin's edits: "zero debt" -> "one unit loan") in peace time:
+Here's our code to compute a quantitative example  intialized to have government assets being one in an initial peace time state:

 .. code-block:: python3

     # Parameters

     β = .96
-    # Zejin's edits: change notation y to g in the tax-smoothing example
+    #  change notation y to g in the tax-smoothing example
     g = [1, 2]
     b0 = 1
     P = np.array([[.8, .2],